Financial Abuse Recovery: Rebuilding Your Life and Your Credit Score

 - Address the Hypervigilance: In individual therapy, we work on regulating the nervous system so that dealing with money no longer triggers a trauma response.

-- Dismantle the Gaslighting: You must actively challenge the narrative that you are incompetent.
-You survived financial abuse; you are incredibly resourceful.
+- Dismantle the Gaslighting: You must actively challenge the narrative that you’re incompetent.
+You survived financial abuse; you’re incredibly resourceful.

 - Rebuild Self-Trust: This is the core work of my course, Fixing the Foundations™.
 We focus on rebuilding the internal architecture that the abuser tried to destroy.
 You learn to trust your own decisions, your own boundaries, and your own capacity to build a life.

-The numbers in your bank account right now do not reflect your worth, your intelligence, or your future.
+The numbers in your bank account right now don’t reflect your worth, your intelligence, or your future.
 They only reflect what was done to you.
-The rebuilding starts now, and this time, you hold the keys.
+The rebuilding starts now, and this time, you hold the keys, not the man who took them, not the credit bureau, not the collections agent reading from a script.
+You.

 Q: How long does it take to recover from financial abuse?